Motor Vehicle Accident FAQ

 Contact Ballay, Braud & Colon, PLC

-For a free consultation for Med Mal & Personal Injury Matters to discuss your case, contact us online or call us locally at 504-266-0368 or toll free at 800-455-5204.
+For a free consultation regarding personal injury matters, contact us online or call us locally at 504-266-0368 or toll free at 800-455-5204.
 With offices in Belle Chasse, we represent car and truck accident victims throughout the New Orleans area.